Proving Adultery in Divorce

 • If possible, photographs of the adulterous couple in public in a position that indicates intimacy

-• Are the co-workers ready to provide testimonials that a particular couple seems engaged in a romantic relationship?
+• Co-workers ready to provide the testimonials or eye-witness to prove that a particular couple seems engaged in a romantic relationship or not

 • Instant messaging or emails between the adulterous couple